 You should understand the risks of investing in the notes and should reach an investment decision only after careful consideration, with your advisers, of the suitability of the notes in light of your particular financial circumstances and the information set forth in this pricing supplement, the product supplement and the offering circular.

-If the notes are not called, you may lose all or a substantial portion of the principal amount of your notes.
+You may lose all or a substantial portion of the principal amount of your notes.